 Throughout the COVID-19 pandemic, families and students alike have been forced to adapt to a new way of learning.
 For many, even regular school can be overwhelming and exacerbate underlying signs of mental health disorders.
 It’s important that families work together to promote healthy schedules to allow students to remain motivated with online learning.

-With an increase in the amount of COVID-19 cases over the fall and into the holiday season, more schools are requiring students to engage with online learning.
-This can be anxiety provoking and unmotivating.
+With an increase in the amount of COVID-19 cases into the holiday season, more schools are requiring students to engage with online learning.
+This can be anxiety provoking and cause kids to struggle with motivation.
 It’s important to remember that families are not alone.

 · What they are enjoying most in their curriculum

 · How they are staying in touch with their peers

 · What is frustrating them most about online learning and how are they coping

 · How or if online learning has negatively affected their mental health

 · How can you, as a parent or guardian, support them during this challenging time

 It’s important to reinforce the lessons your child learns online in your household as well.
 While this may not apply to all aspects of their curriculum, you can start small.
 For example, if your child is learning new exercise techniques in physical education class, ask if they will show you and take time to work on it together.
 Alternatively, if your child is reading a new book for English class, ask them to explain the various characters.
 If you have time, you may want to join them in reading a chapter.
 If your family is able to indicate interest in online learning, this will help motivate your child’s engagement.

 If you're struggling to keep your child engaged with online learning, remember that you are not alone.
 This kind of learning is new for everyone and it’s important to know that no family is perfect.
 You can expect this to be challenging and take some time.
 Try out different techniques and see what works best for your family.
 Check in with your neighbors or family members of another student to see what has worked for them.